-The MACOG planning area consists of the federally designated urbanized areas of Elkhart and St. Joseph Counties.
+MACOG planning area consists of the federally designated urbanized areas of Elkhart and St. Joseph Counties.
 MACOG also serves as a rural planning organization to Kosciusko and Marshall Counties.
-The 4-county region contains an estimated 601,923 people (2018 Census Population Estimates), covers 1,921 square miles, and includes 35 cities and towns.
-The MACOG region is comprised of over 6,548 miles of roadway, providing connectivity and access, both locally and regionally.
+The 4-county region contains an estimated 606,294 people (2020 Census), covering 1,921 square miles.
+The MACOG region comprises over 6,548 miles of roadway, providing connectivity and access, both locally and regionally.